Learn about business insurance requirements and the most common policies for general contractors in Texas.

-Bundle this policy with commercial property insurance in a business owner’s policy for savings.
-Adding umbrella liability insurance can boost your coverage on general liability insurance and other liability policies.
+Adding commercial umbrella insurance can boost your coverage on general liability insurance and other liability policies.

 Commercial auto insurance protects vehicles owned by your general contracting company.
 It covers property damage and medical bills in an accident, along with vehicle theft, weather damage, and vandalism.

-According to an analysis of Insureon applications, the typical general contractor in Texas can expect to pay slightly more than the national median for most types of business insurance.
+According to an analysis of Insureon applications, the typical general contractor in Texas can expect to pay slightly more than the national average for most types of business insurance.

 To make the application go quicker, have this information ready: